kimm5294/phase-0-tracks/web_dev/jquery/notes.md

 *I found that using google was the most efficient for finding out quick things about jquery like what it does, where to write the code
 *W3schools was a great resource for figuring out how to write stuff and practicing jquery as well as getting much more in depth details
-*W3schools was my primary source of information and then codecademy was a secondary one I used
+*W3schools was my primary source of information and then codecademy was a secondary one I used *Digital ocean also proved to be a useful resource because it had step by step guides on how to use jquery and examples

 ##Things I learned
 *jQuery is a form of javascript that makes it easier to use